Skip to content

 What Are Mycotoxins?

-Why Does Mold Grow in Coffee?
+Why Mold Can Develop in Coffee

 Should You Be Concerned About Mycotoxins in Coffee?

 1. Specialty vs. Commodity Coffee – Not all coffee is created equal.
-Traded at lower prices, lower-quality commodity coffee may be more susceptible to low-quality processing and improper drying and storage—the biggest culprits for mold development in coffee.
+Traded at lower prices, lower-quality commodity coffee may be more susceptible to low-quality processing and improper drying and storage, the biggest culprits for mold development in coffee.
 In contrast, high-quality specialty coffee is traded at much higher prices, justifying the expenses required for careful quality control at every step of harvest and processing.

 3. Hermetically Sealed Storage – Specialty coffee is stored and transported in gas-tight and moisture-tight bags such as GrainiPro or Ecotact liners within jute sacks, often within climate-controlled warehouses.
 Commodity coffee prices don’t justify these added expenses and is typically stored and shipped in breathable and penetrable jute sacks alone.